 Commitment to serving local communities

-Public sector caterers across the UK have quickly adapted during lockdown to keep providing essential services despite major unforeseen disruptions to their resources and supply chain.
+Public sector caterers across the UK have quickly adapted during lockdown to provide essential services despite major unforeseen disruptions to their resources and supply chain.

-In this article, we look at some of the measures that public sector caterers have taken to deliver their key service, why a hot meal service is so important for families, and what the future holds for school catering.
+In this article, we're looking at some of the measures public sector caterers have taken to deliver their service, including why a hot meal service is so essential for families and what the future holds for school catering.

 Shining a light on public sector caterers

-Going beyond their duty of care to quickly implement new food delivery measures at the start of lockdown in the UK has resulted in many local authorities having delivered thousands of hot meals to families, vulnerable people, and those who rely on free school meals since the COVID-19 crisis began.
+Going beyond their duty of care to quickly implement new food delivery measures at the start of lockdown has enabled local authorities to deliver thousands of hot meals to families, vulnerable people, and those who rely on free school meals since the COVID-19 crisis began.

-As lockdown eases and frontline staff continue to provide this vital service, the pandemic has highlighted the significant impact that foodservice has on our communities and families around the UK.
+As lockdown eases and frontline staff continue to provide this vital service, the pandemic has highlighted the foodservice industry's significant impact on communities and families across the UK.

-It also brings to light the responsive and dynamic approach public sector caterers apply to their delivery processes, driven completely by their dedication to serving their communities.
-Ultimately proving that they will do what it takes to deliver their critical service when it is most needed.
+It also highlights the responsive and dynamic approach public sector caterers apply to their delivery processes, driven by their dedication to serving their communities, proving that they will do what it takes to deliver their critical service.

-Now with UK schools set to fully open in the coming months, public sector caterers look ahead to what the school lunch service will look like in the new school year.
+With UK schools due to fully reopen as soon as possible and when safe to do so, public sector caterers look ahead to what the school lunch service will look like in the new school year.

 The importance of hot school meals